-Social Media & Teen mental Health
+Social Media & Teen Mental Health

 Teenagers are spending a lot time on social media and online: 45 percent of teens report using the internet “almost constantly”.